fireproof-storage/fp-website/pages/service-and-support.md

 ### Connect with us

 [Click this link to set up an initial call with the team](https://savvycal.com/jchris/fireproof), where we can assess your business needs and decide how Fireproof can best support your success.
-Alternately email the customer success team at [customer-success@fireproof.storage](mailto:customer-success@fireproof.storage) or fill out this form:
+Alternately email the customer success team at [customer-success@fireproof.storage](mailto:customer-success@fireproof.storage).